 After the this feedback of my first Bend Spiral Bowl I started to research for an improvement that would make the built easier.
-It took me a darn whole day and several prototype to realize, that it couldn't be easier than this: after breaking the spiral arms several time I started to water the wood and heat it up in the microwave oven.
+It took me a darn whole day and several prototypes to realize, that it couldn't be easier than this: after breaking the spiral arms several times I started to water the wood and heat it up in the microwave oven.
 As last time I used a suitable bowl to bend the arms into position.
 Now I discovered that you don't even need those brackets.
-When cooled and dried the arms stay in position and just a little drop of woodglue secures them completely.
+When cooled and dried the arms stay in position and just a little drop of wood glue secures them completely.

 Archimedes Spiral Bowl